ESA-eodashboards/eodashboard-narratives/el_nino_part_4.md

 ***The 2023–2024 El Niño has peaked as one of the five strongest on record.
 This story is the Part 4 of a series dedicated to its impacts.
 [Part 1](https://eodashboard.org/story?id=el-nino-extremes) focuses on record-breaking land surface temperatures, heatwaves, and nighttime temperatures, while [Part 2](https://eodashboard.org/story?id=sea-surface-temperature-rise) focuses on global sea surface temperature rises and marine heatwaves and [Part 3]() focuses on impacts on food security.***

-## El Niño Driving Flooding Events
+## El Niño Driving Flood and storms

 El Niño is characterized by the warming of water surfaces in the central and eastern Pacific ocean, causing  - read more about this climate phenomenon in the first story.
 This warming results in a shift of the global atmospheric circulation, which can lead to extreme weather events such as [heatwaves](https://eodashboard.org/story?id=el-nino-extremes), the [global rise of sea surface temperature](https://eodashboard.org/story?id=sea-surface-temperature-rise), [droughts]() or floodings.
 In the case of floodings, these happen to changes in rainfall patterns worldwide, even if they are far from the Pacific.
 In 2023, El Niño caused above-average rainfall, which  led to intense and prolonged downpours, causing rivers to overflow and widespread flooding.
 In East Africa, this rainfall is belived to amplify another ocean-atmosphere phenomenon, the Indian Ocean Dipole (IOD)[[1]](https://www.icpac.net/fsnwg/special-report-el-ni%C3%B1o-and-positive-indian-ocean-dipole-to-have-significant-multi-sectoral-impacts-in-east-africa/), which led to widespread flooding in the Greater Horn of Africa region.